This article was last updated on April 12, 2021.

 - A higher body-fat percentage can interfere with ovulation, causing irregular periods and complications in pregnancy such as gestational diabetes.

-6. Caffeine: "Most of the time, one cup of coffee per day is fine during pregnancy and when you're trying to conceive," clarifies Dr. Douglas.
+- Caffeine: "Most of the time, one cup of coffee per day is fine during pregnancy and when you're trying to conceive," clarifies Dr. Douglas.
 "If you're drinking more than that, the sooner you start cutting back on those larger amounts, the better, so your body can get over those symptoms of caffeine withdrawal."

-7. Beauty products and procedures: "When you're actively trying to conceive, we're concerned about the chemicals that are in hair coloring entering your system," says Dr. Douglas.
+- Certain beauty products and procedures: "When you're actively trying to conceive, we're concerned about the chemicals that are in hair coloring entering your system," says Dr. Douglas.
 Also, consumers of Botox should know that while there aren't necessarily clear associations between the treatment and infertility, Dr. Douglas says it does depend on how much you're using, where you’re using it, and how much you’re using.

-There are a lot of ideas out there about what can make you more or less likely to conceive (check out this piece about sex positions, orgasms, and getting pregnant).
+There are a lot of ideas out there about what affects your fertility and can make you more or less likely to conceive (check out this piece about sex positions, orgasms, and getting pregnant).
 While you might have been told that lying down for 15 minutes after sex or using a Diva Cup will improve your chances of getting pregnant, Dr. Douglas says there's no research that supports this.

-You might also think that having intercourse (with a partner who has a penis) as often as you possibly can will help you get pregnant quickly, but Dr. Douglas debunks this.
+You might also think that having intercourse (with a partner who has a penis) as often as you possibly will help you get pregnant quickly, but Dr. Douglas debunks this.
 "While looking at sperm during fertility treatment, we've found that multiple ejaculations in one day aren't all of the same good quality."
 What’s most optimal?
 Having sex the day before and of ovulation.
 While we're on the subject of sperm health, it can be negatively impacted by some lubricants — but there is sperm- or "baby"-friendly lube on the market.